 Use of the Federal lands within the WSA portion of the area evaluated must be consistent with BLM's Interim Management Policy for management of the WSA.
 Under this policy, uses of the area must not degrade the wilderness values.
 Activities such as off-road-vehicle and mountain bike use, cutting of firewood or Christmas trees, oil/gas and coal leasing, and mineral material disposal, are prohibited.
 Uses such as sightseeing, hiking, camping, grazing, and hunting are permitted.
-The area is also open to mineral location (gold, silver, platinum and copper) and development of any valid Post-FLPMA leases subject to non-degradation of wilderness values.
+The area is presently open to mineral location (gold, silver, platinum and copper) and development of any valid post-FLPMA claims subject to non-degradation of wilderness values.

 Private lands in the area evaluated are, for the most part, not developed.
-There are some exceptions such as gravel roads, a few small dams, private residences, and powerlines.
+There are some exceptions such as gravel roads, a few small dams, private residences, and powerlines, and the Denver and Rio Grande Western Railroad situated north and adjacent to the Colorado River in the west half of the study area.